BlinkTagInc/gtfs-to-html/www/docs/configuration.md

 {String} Defines trip-sorting algorithm used to determine the order that trips are shown in timetables.

 * `common` finds a common stop used by all trips and sorts by stoptimes at that stop.
-If there is no common stop for all trips, then `first` algorithm is used.
+If there is no common stop for all trips, then `beginning` algorithm is used.
-* `first` uses the first stop of the longest trip and sorts by stoptimes at that stop.
-* `last` uses the last stop of the longest trip and sorts by stoptimes at that stop.
 * `beginning` uses the first stoptime of each trip, which can be from different stops if not all trips have the same first stop.
 If a multiple trips have identical first stoptimes, the trip with the earlier last stoptimes comes first.
 * `end` uses the last stoptime of each trip, which can be from different stops if not all trips have the same last stop.
 If a multiple trips have identical last stoptimes, the trip with the earlier first stoptimes comes first.
+* `first` uses the first stop of the longest trip and sorts by stoptimes at that stop.
+* `last` uses the last stop of the longest trip and sorts by stoptimes at that stop.

 The default trip-sorting algorithm is `common`.